GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 <div class='ingredients' markdown='1'>
 ## Ingredients

-- 6 oz cream cheese, at room temperature
+- 3 oz cream cheese, at room temperature
-- 4 tbsp unsalted butter, at room temperature
+- 2 tbsp unsalted butter, at room temperature
-- zest of 1/2 orange
+- zest of 1/4 orange
-- 1 cup confectioner's sugar
+- 1/2 cup confectioner's sugar

 </div>
 <div class='instructions' markdown='1'>
 ## Instructions

-1. Using a stand mixer, beat the cream cheese until it's smooth.
+1. Using a stand mixer or food processor, beat the cream cheese until it's smooth.
 This won't work if the cream cheese is too cold - make sure it and the butter are at room temperature before you start making the frosting.
-1. Add the butter and orange zest and beat until smooth and homogenous.
+1. Add the butter and orange zest and beat until smooth and homogeneous.
 Scrap down the sides of the bowl and beat for a little extra to make sure everything is uniform.
 1. Add the confectioner's sugar and beat well until no lumps remain.
 1. Transfer to a sealable container and put in the refrigerator.
 </div>